-2. You do not need a password to perform calibrations.
+2. In Basic User Level, you do not need a password to perform calibrations.
 Instead of inputting a password, enter calibration by pressing [MODE].

 Note: If you inadvertently press [Y/+] and change any of the numbers, simply press [MODE] and you will be directed to the calibration menu.